 Click here for another look at Thomas Edison

-I was thinking about personality traits, attitudes, and work habits that Steve Jobs, Thomas Edison, J.K.
+(Thursday): I was thinking about personality traits, attitudes, and work habits that Steve Jobs, Thomas Edison, J.K.
 Rowling & many other successful inventors, scientists, artists, & entrepreneurs have in common.
 A little internet searching found several interesting blogs and videos about that.
 This one is very short and clear.
 It suggests 8 traits at the heart of success: passion, work, focus, push (yourself), ideas, (self) improvement, service, and persistence.

 Did you notice that both Jobs and Rowling emphasized many of these same ideas?
-Passion-- do what you love; persistence (like the old English proverb: “If at first you don’t succeed, try, try again.”), imagination & good ideas, ans concern for others.
+Passion-- do what you love; persistence (like the old English proverb: “If at first you don’t succeed, try, try again.”), imagination & good ideas, and concern for others.
 Both demonstrated, as did Edison, self-discipline-- pushing oneself-- and “good, old-fashioned hard work.”

-Click here for the 8 Traits for
+Here's the 8 Traits for Success video.

 Click here for the Technology Vocabulary Quiz.